Rethink Perspectives: between geopolitical risks and economic normalisation

 However, there remain a host of risks that could put a spanner in the economic works, including geopolitical uncertainty, the possibility of recession, China’s structural challenges, and the US elections in November.
 How should we navigate this uncertain environment?
 And what are the convictions on which we should base our investment decisions?

-Frédéric Rochat was joined at Rethink Perspectives by Samy Chaar, Chief Economist and CIO Switzerland at Lombard Odier, who shared his outlook on the current state of the economy and the market, with a view to finding the optimal portfolio positioning as we look ahead to 2025.
+Frédéric Rochat was joined at Rethink Perspectives by Samy Chaar, Chief Economist and CIO Switzerland at Lombard Odier, who shared his outlook on the current state of the economy and the market, with a view to finding the optimal portfolio positioning.

 There are risks to this outlook, but are they sufficient to push the economy off course?